luqas11/arduino-examples/README.md

 # arduino-examples
 Example sketches for Arduino based boards.
+Mainly based on library examples or internet tutorials, modified to fit my own use case.